rjframe/upim/README.md

 uPIM is a collection of libraries and applications to form the building blocks for a personal information management system.

-uPIM is currently at the earliest of stages.
+uPIM is currently early-stage software.
 I am already using the note format for all my documents (knowledge base, recipes, contacts, etc.) but there is a lot of work still to do before most people will find any use from it.

 The official repository for uPIM is on SourceHut at [https://git.sr.ht/~rjframe/upim](https://git.sr.ht/~rjframe/upim), with a